Dennis-DiGidotTechnologiesBV/c4/firmware/custom/FTP/readme.md

 ## About this firmware
 This firmware adds FTP to the DiGidot Controller.
 After you've installed this, you can get a free FTP client (like FileZilla) to transfer from/to an SD-card.
 The main reason to for using this, is that it's much much faster than the interface can download or upload files.
-Especially if you have large (and many) scenes, this can save loads of time.
+Especially if you have large (and many) scenes, this can save a lot of time.

 ## So how fast is it?
 We've done some testing on a scene that is 10mb.
 These are the results: